The internet shows us what's trending. It never shows us what's important.

 People become less distracted.
 More empathetic.
 Instead of being divided by facts, they discover they might share values.

+A student finds the right college.
 A job seeker finds the right role.
-A student finds the right college.
+A founder finds a collaborator.
 A podcast host finds the perfect guest.
-A founder finds a collaborator.
 A neighbor finds a community.

 Because how would the world know what matters — unless you tell it?